bartnv/libtables3-wordpress/docs/table_options_database.md

     * runorder (array): define the order in which the run* options are executed; the default order is [ 'sql', 'php', 'block' ]; [Notes about output variables](#-output-variables)
     * output (string): how to use the output coming out of the last of the runsql/runphp/runblock parameters (as defined by runorder above); valid options are 'block', 'alert', 'location' or 'function';
     * functionname (string): the name of the javascript function to run when using output: 'function'
+    * onconflict (array): SQL fragments to add to the INSERT statement to make use of the internal conflict resolution of PostgreSQL or MySQL/MariaDB (e.g. dealing with collisions on unique constraints).
+Each array entry consists of the table name as the key and the SQL fragment as a string value.
+The fragment is added to the SQL of the INSERT statement after the VALUES and before the RETURNING clause.
+        For PostgreSQL, this string should start with "ON CONFLICT" For MySQL, this string should start with "ON DUPLICATE KEY" Within the string, input values can be used with #<columnname> and libtables variables can be used with :<varname> as usual.

 Full example:
 ```php